mliew21396/remote-work-u2/week-6/cipher-challenge/README.md

 ## Release 6: [Review](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md)
 **Review 2 other solutions for this challenge.
 This is not optional.**

-## Release 7: Regular Expressions *Optional*
-If you are interested in learning about regular expressions in Ruby, read the Well-Grounded Rubyist, chapter 11.
-You can also play with regular expressions in sites like [rubular](http://rubular.com/).

 ## You're Done!
 ![Dr. Evil](../imgs/dr_evil.gif)